meeb/django-cachekiller/README.md

 {% load cdnstaticfiles %}
 ```

-Then use it in the template exactly as you would use the `static`:
+Then use the new tag in the template exactly as you would use the `static` tag:

 ```html
 {% cdnstatic 'some/image.jpg' %}